pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 be dismissed into the remote future but must be accepted as a normal element in library financing, is indicated in Mr. Randall's study of ninety-four college libraries.
 He found that forty-eight of these will be filled in ten years, and twenty-five within a five-year period.
-Out of 128 library buildings, sixty-four report either {% include columnbreak.html canvas=28 col=2 %} that they are already beyond their working capacities so far as stack space as concerned, or that they will be beyond them within ten years.
+Out of 128 library buildings, sixty-four report either&nbsp;{%- include columnbreak.html canvas=28 col=2 -%}&nbsp;that they are already beyond their working capacities so far as stack space as concerned, or that they will be beyond them within ten years.